 Paint the big picture

-Make sure SMEs understand the strategic objective.
-Are you looking to build awareness to help the organization grow?
-Do you need to more sharply differentiate your value proposition from competitors’?
-Generally speaking, people give more commitment once they understand the cause they’re being asked to support.
+Make sure SMEs understand the strategic objectives.
+Are you looking to build awareness to help your organization grow?
+Do you need to differentiate your value proposition from the competition more sharply?
+Generally speaking, people are more willing to commit once they understand the cause they’re being asked to support.

 It’s easy for SMEs to get stymied by the notion that they must come up with big ideas.
 Encourage SMEs to think about customer pain points or product performance issues.
-Then ask them to identify one particular building block or ingredient within that broad topic that might be useful.
-Finally, urge them to explain that single piece of the puzzle as if talking to a neighbour across the back fence.
-Point out to SMEs that great content already exists at their desks, on their workbenches and in their labs.
+Then ask them to identify one particular building block or ingredient within that broad topic.
+Finally, urge them to explain that single piece of the puzzle as if talking to a neighbor across the back fence.
+Point out to SMEs that great content exists right at their desks, workbenches, and labs.

 Provide a template